How to Clear an Overgrown Lawn

 Spreading Fertilizer

-When your overgrown lawn has been tamed and all weeds have been removed, you can proceed with a fertilizer appropriate to use in that season.
+When your overgrown lawn has been tamed and all weeds removed, you can proceed with a fertilizer appropriate for that season.

-Load the appropriate amount of product into your push spreader and calibrate it to correct setting based on your spreader model.
-Broadcast half the amount of granules at a perpendicular angle by beginning at the edge of the lawn then walking around the perimeter of the yard at a steady pace.
-You will then walk and forth across the property with the other half of the granules to cover the space in the middle.
+Load the appropriate amount of product into your push spreader and calibrate it to the correct setting based on your spreader model.
+Broadcast half the amount of granules at a perpendicular angle by beginning at the edge of the lawn and walking around the perimeter of the yard at a steady pace.
+Then, walk and forth across the property with the other half of the granules to cover the space in the middle.

-When 1 to 2 days have passed from application, active the product granules with 0.5 inches of water.
+When 1 to 2 days have passed since the application, activate the product granules with 0.5 inches of water.
 Sweep any granules that have landed on your sidewalk, street, or driveway back onto your lawn.

-Keep children and pets off treated areas until 24 hours have passed after application and product has completely dried.
+Keep children and pets off treated areas until 24 hours after application, and the product dries.

 Key Takeaways